mtruesda/Work-Side-Project/README.md

 # Using Python to Create a Program that Handles number of hours per week and scheduling

+## Reason

+I work as a swim club manager and find the scheduler to be confusing without the assistance of an auxillary application and thought it might be fun just to make a simple one that could be used.

+## Description

 This program will allow the user to plan out the shifts of employees per day of the week.
 It's not super automated but it saves this information to a file that gets updated through the use of a       button.
 I plan to implement this using TKinter and having the program access the information from a local file that can be edited so that it "saves".
 It probably won't be as practical as using a google sheet or an excel sheet,but it will be fun practice.

 The goal is to also have a page where you can write and store the number of hours per week per employee and possibly even have the "software" do a little math totalling.

+## Updates

 @Version 05/21/22
 Project can create a tkinter window.